Figure skating at the 2026 Winter Olympics – Qualification: Qualification of nations

-Countries will be able to qualify entries to the 2026 Winter Olympics in two ways.
-Most spots are allocated based on the results of the 2025 World Championships.
-At the event, countries will be able to qualify up to three entries in each discipline according to the following system which differs slightly from the qualification to the 2026 World Championships.
-According to ISU rule 400, nations cannot directly qualify more quotas than are entered, and only entries that perform in the free skate are considered.
-Every discipline qualifies independently.
+Countries were able to qualify entries to the 2026 Winter Olympics in two ways.
+Most spots were allocated based on the results of the 2025 World Figure Skating Championships.
+There, countries were able to qualify up to three entries in each discipline according to a predetermined system.
+The results of the 2025 World Championships determined 83 total spots: 24 entries each in men's and women's singles, 16 in pairs, and 19 in ice dance.